Scarborough - Newport

 Scarborough - Newport lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Scarborough - Newport's population was around 18,129 as of August 2025.
-This figure reflects an increase of 2,872 people since the 2021 Census, which reported a population of 15,257 people.
-The growth is inferred from the estimated resident population of 17,587 in June 2024 and an additional 920 validated new addresses since the Census date.
-This results in a population density ratio of 2,235 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Scarborough - Newport's growth rate of 18.8% since the 2021 census exceeded both the SA3 area's 7.9% and the national average, marking it as a growth leader in the region.
-Interstate migration contributed approximately 78.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Scarborough - Newport's population is approximately 18,131 as of November 2025.
+This represents an increase of 2,874 people since the 2021 Census, which reported a population of 15,257.
+The growth is inferred from the estimated resident population of 17,587 in June 2024 and an additional 921 validated new addresses since the Census date.
+This results in a population density of 2,235 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The area's 18.8% growth since the 2021 census exceeds both the SA3 area (8.1%) and the national average.
+Population growth was primarily driven by interstate migration contributing approximately 78.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends indicate a significant increase in the top quartile of statistical areas analysed by AreaSearch, with Scarborough - Newport expected to increase by 5,717 persons to 2041 based on the latest population numbers, representing an overall increase of 28.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilized.
+Future population trends forecast a significant increase in the top quartile of statistical areas analyzed by AreaSearch, with the area expected to increase by 5,717 persons to 2041 based on the latest population numbers, representing an increase of 28.5% over the 17 years.

 Frequently Asked Questions - Population